Leaders and laggards in 2015

-This year, U.S. stocks have certainly been a winner, boosted by the Federal Reserve's quantitative easing program.
-The Standard & Poor's 500 index generated a total return of 26.4 percent through Nov.
-4, according to Morningstar.
+This year, U.S. stocks have thrived, despite a correction in September and October, boosted by strong earnings growth and continued monetary stimulus from the Federal Reserve.
+The Standard & Poor's 500 index generated a total return of 10.35 percent year to date through Nov.
+14.